mrkhorasani/Master-Slave-DNS-Bind9/README.md

 ![image](https://github.com/mrkhorasani/Master-Slave-DNS-Bind9/assets/51242725/cde41d91-ba73-4af2-be1a-b705670c7a6a)
 \

-Next we will restart our server for the changes to take effect.
+Next, we will restart our server for the changes to take effect.

 ```
 sudo reboot
 ```
 Changing the DNS server (Both servers srv01 and srv02)\
 In this step, we will point our Ubuntu machine to use itself as a DNS server.
 To do this open ```/etc/resolv.conf``` using your favorite text editor, I will be using Nano.
-After this just add the IP address of your Linux machine (see figure 3 and 4).
+After this,  add the IP address of your Linux machine (see Figures 3 and 4).

 figure 3. /etc/resolv.conf file srv01\
 ![image](https://github.com/mrkhorasani/Master-Slave-DNS-Bind9/assets/51242725/0861b8f3-4411-4efb-87ad-3eddc7dbeef6)